agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/constant-abuse-2.md

 ## Conclusion

 Every step that slows down the ability to understand and read the code, increases the cost of maintaining the code.
 Creating constants with names that different slightly from their value, that are defined in a separate package, that can never be changed add a cost to maintaining the code which can not be justified.
 Using string literals would be superior from a cost of maintenance point of view.
-I can’t think of any advantage of using the constants because they never can be changed.
+I can't think of any advantage of using the constants because they never can be changed.
 See an earlier post on a similar topic:  [Constant Abuse 1](https://agiletribe.purplehillsbooks.com/2016/03/09/constant-abuse/)

 This entry was posted in [Coding](https://agiletribe.purplehillsbooks.com/category/coding/) and tagged [constants](https://agiletribe.purplehillsbooks.com/tag/constants/), [Java](https://agiletribe.purplehillsbooks.com/tag/java/), [maintenance](https://agiletribe.purplehillsbooks.com/tag/maintenance/), [programming](https://agiletribe.purplehillsbooks.com/tag/programming/).
 Bookmark the [permalink](https://agiletribe.purplehillsbooks.com/2018/11/14/constant-abuse-2/ "Permalink to Constant Abuse 2").